aamrun/python-puzzles/binary_search_tree/readme.txt

 Floor and Ceiling of a tree
 Tree depth
 Deepest node
+Validate a binary search tree ( Work in Progress )

 This class will be expanded and branched off into other implementations such as AVL trees, Red-Black trees, Ternary trees etc.